 If the structures that must be observed cannot be seen, use a 100x oil immersion objective.
 This procedure will give a magnification of 1000x.

 Identify mounted specimens to the lowest practical taxonomic level.
 See SCI 2230 for guidance concerning “lowest practical taxonomic level”.
-Write the organism name or code directly on the slide label.
+Write the organism’s name or code directly on the slide label.
 If the specimen has no head or belongs to a group not classified as a benthic macroinvertebrate (e.g., nematode), draw a horizontal line through the slide label for that taxon to indicate that it will not be counted.
 Specimens that are missing their heads are not counted.
 This situation will most often be encountered with the worms, as the heads are difficult to discern under the dissecting microscope when the pieces are mounted.

 Record the individual taxon names and enumerate the organisms for each taxon on your bench sheet.
 Use of the laboratory counter will facilitate this operation, especially where large numbers of individuals are present.